mwpastore/sinja/README.md

 necessary) or use the `next` keyword (instead of `return` or `break`) to exit the action helper.
 Return values marked with a question mark below may be omitted entirely.
-Any helper may additionally return an options hash to pass along to JSONAPI::Serializer.serialize (will be merged into the global `serializer_opts` described above).
+Any helper may additionally return an options hash to pass along to JSONAPI::Serializer.serialize (which will be merged into the global `serializer_opts` described above).
 The `:include` (see "Side-Unloading Related Resources" below) and `:fields` query parameters are automatically passed through to JSONAPI::Serializers.
-The `:sort`, `:page`, and `:filter` query parameters must be handled manually (with one exception, discussed under "Coalesced Find Requests" below).

 All arguments to action helpers are "tainted" and should be treated as potentially dangerous: IDs, attribute hashes, and (arrays of) [resource